-If you really want to kick-start your side hustle business, consider setting up a lead capture campaign on Facebook.
+If you really want to kick-start your online business, consider setting up a lead capture campaign on Facebook.
 They now provide you with a really simple way to do this and if you set your budget to just $5 per day, this can send qualified, targeted leads to your business every, single day!

-You'll need to make sure that your targeting is strong, so that you're not paying for your ad to be shown to people who aren't interested at all in your service, so spend a bit of time on getting this right.
+You'll need to make sure that your targeting is strong so that you're not paying for your ad to be shown to people who aren't interested at all in your service, so spend a bit of time on getting this right.